 - COHORT 2 PH-POSITIVE AND PH-LIKE DSMKF PATIENTS ONLY: Newly diagnosed Ph+, newly-diagnosed Ph-like DSMKF, and relapsed/refractory Ph+ patients without prior dasatinib or other 2nd or 3rd generation TKI therapy, must have achieved CR or CRi within 1 cycle of induction with dasatinib/prednisone, or within 2 cycles of re-induction with blinatumomab; relapsed/refractory Ph+ or Ph-like DSMKF patients with prior dasatinib or other 2nd or 3rd generation TKI therapy must have achieved CR or CRi within 2 cycles of re-induction therapy with blinatumomab

-- NOTE: day 1 of post-remission = day 85 of the preceding
+- NOTE: day 1 of pos

 - UC San Diego Moores Cancer Center

 - UC Irvine Health/Chao Family Comprehensive Cancer Center

 Orange California 92868 United States

 Lead Scientist at UC Cancer

 Associate Clinical Professor, Medicine.
 Authored (or co-authored) 18 research publications.
 Research interests: Acute lymphoblastic leukemia (ALL) · Acute myeloid leukemia (AML) · Bone marrow transplant · Clinical trial design and conduct